friday1013/civic-ai-canon/Mesh_Canon/Bob/GlyphWarTheory.md

-# Appendix: Glyph War Theory

-_Discusses the use of glyphs in narrative warfare._
+# GlyphWarTheory

+## Overview & Motivation

+Glyph War is the symbolic framework for conflict operations, contesting authority, and negotiating domain splits.

+...
+[TRUNCATED FOR BREVITY]